cjsumit/AI-voice-generator/README.md

 ---
 ### Import api_key...

-👉 Make a new python file with name "api_key.py"...
+👉 Make a new python file with name "api_key.py".<br>
-👉 Now in that file use the following code..
+👉 Now in that file use the following code.
 ```
-  API_KEY = <a href = "https://murf.ai/api/docs/text-to-speech/overview">"[Your api key]"</a>
+  API_KEY = [Your api key]
 ```
 👉 Now in your main file import the api_key using command
 ```